cjacker/opensource-toolchain-fpga/README.md

 * A FPGA development board, which can be well supported by yosys/nextpnr.
   - Lattice iCE40 or ECP5 family. for example, iCE40 ICEBreaker, ICESugar, ICESugar nano board, or ECP5 Colorlight series board.
-  - Gowin LittleBee family. for example, Tang nano 1k/4k/9k board.
+  - Gowin LittleBee family. for example, Tang nano/1k/4k/9k board.
 * Optional, a JTAG adapter.
-  - most of FPGA development board already integrated it.
+  - most of FPGA development board already integrated one.

 # Toolchain overview:
+We will follow the FPGA design flow to describe the FPGA toolchain.

 * Design and Verification: iVerilog for verilog, GHDL for VHDL, Verilator for verilog, Digital for verilog/VHDL
 * Synthesis: yosys and ghdl-yosys-plugin